-Dr. Kukekov is the sole member of our Board's Audit Committee.
-Dr. Kukekov is an "independent director" based on the definition of independence in Listing Rule 5605(a)(2) of The Nasdaq Stock Market and Rule 10A-3(b)(1) under the Exchange Act.
+Mr. Williams (Chair), Dr. Kukekov and Mr. Rosa are the members of our Board's Audit Committee.
+Each of Mr. Williams, Dr. Kukekov and Mr. Rosa is an "independent director" based on the definition of independence in Listing Rule 5605(a)(2) of The Nasdaq Stock Market and Rule 10A-3(b)(1) under the Exchange Act.
+Our Board of Directors has determined that Mr. Williams qualifies as an "audit committee financial expert," as that term is defined in Item 407(d)(5) of Regulation S-K.